-For lots of first graders, “fish” conjures pictures from Finding Nemo, or perhaps a tank in a classroom or waiting room.
+For lots of first graders, “fish” are pets.
+Your kid might have encountered them in a tank in your living room, a classroom or waiting room.
 When it comes to eating the stuff, if you can convince a kid to even think about it, then it's usually filleted or canned, and it's hard to see how it came from a lake or sea.
-Here's a delightful way to bridge the gap, with an activity that blends art with life science discovery.
+In this activity your kid will try his hand at the japanese art form of gyotaku, a traditional method of fish printing.
+It's a delightful way to bridge the gap between art and life science discovery.
 Not only is the result cool, but it looks a bit like a fossil print.

 What You Need:

-- One small (less than 11” long) whole, flat fish (try flounder, sole, or trout)
+- One small (less than 11 inches long) whole, flat fish (try flounder, sole, or trout)

 - Newspaper or plastic tablecloth to cover your table